ScooloV/bbpedia/docs/dungeon_bowl/league_and_exhibition_play.md

 During the off-season break, players that performe we across the season may be scouted by major Blood teams, sign a lucrative contract, and leave their co eg to seek their fortune in the big leagues.
-During this s \'oil a D6 for any players on your roster that have received any MVP awards.
+During this s 'oil a D6 for any players on your roster that have received any MVP awards.
 On the roll of a 6, player has been scouted and joins a Blood /

 \^owl team.
 As compensation, your Dungeon C \^°wl team gains an additional 20,000 \\

-\^\'d pieces when they Raise Funds.
+\^'d pieces when they Raise Funds.

 ![](../media/dungeon_bowl/image125.jpg)]